-- Where employees continually fail to improve or where the offence is sufficiently serious, there should be an investigation and hearing.
+- Where employees continually fail to improve, or where the offence is sufficiently serious, there should be an investigation and hearing.
 The sanctions available may include dismissal.

-Alternatively, the outcome may be a sanction less than dismissal (see Guidance for details).
-Employees must be told they have the right to appeal and details of the appeals process. - Any sanction up to dismissal may only be given to an employee at deputy assistant commissioner/FRS G/principle operations manager level or higher.
+Alternatively, the outcome may be a sanction less than dismissal (see guidance for details).
+Employees must be told they have the right to appeal and details of the appeals process. - 14 Any sanction up to dismissal may only be given to an employee by their Area/Brigade Manager.